jbmorley/little-luggable/manufacture/README.md

 - Update the keyboard fascia and mounting plate to [exactly] match the new PCB
 - Add the keyboard mounting brackets

+### v8

+- Increase the M3 and M2.5 hole sizes across the screen and keyboard components (to 3.2mm and 2.7mm respectively)
+- Increase the switch cutout diameter from 12mm to 12.5mm
+- Increase the switch collar inner diameter to 12.25 and export an STL file for 3D printing
+  - Add a screen switch collar (identical to the keyboard switch collar)
+- Add a collar for the 90 degree keyboard USB-C port
+- Update the bottom-left and bottom-right keyboard mounting brackets to actually centre the mounting holes on the case (and not the bottom row of keys)
+- Add 0.2mm kerf-adjusted exports of the keyboard fascias and mounting plate